Grootsingh/Noob-Docs/Axios.md

     be useful for implementing features like automatic token refresh or adding common headers to every request.

     Here's an example of adding a request interceptor:

     ```js
+    axios.interceptors.request.use(
-        axios.interceptors.request.use(config => {
+      (config) => {
         // Modify the request config
-          config.headers['Authorization'] = 'Bearer your_token_here';
+        config.headers["Authorization"] = "Bearer your_token_here";
         return config;
+      },
-        }, error => {
+      (error) => {
         // Handle request error
         return Promise.reject(error);
-        });
+      }
+    );
     ```

     In this example, the axios.interceptors.request.use function
     adds a request interceptor.
 The provided function receives the request config object and can modify it as needed.
 It then returns the modified config or a new config object.
 You can also handle errors that occur DURING THE INTERCEPTION PROCESS.

 2. Response interceptors: Response interceptors are functions that are executed after a response is received from the server